ibm-apiconnect/v2018-postmortem/README.md

 2. Move to **General** section.

 ### Instructions for OVA deployment:
+1. Make sure the **kubectl** command is installed.
-1. Make sure the **kubectl** command is installed and configured to the Kubernetes cluster.
+2. Make sure the **kubectl** command is configured to the Kubernetes cluster.
 See following commands to complete this task.
 ```
 ssh apicadm@{ova appliance hostname}
 sudo cp /etc/kubernetes/admin.conf $HOME/admin.conf